Best Hiking Beanie for All-Weather Adventurers

 Fabric: Merino wool and spandex ⸱ Gender: Unisex

-The Rho LTW from Arc’teryx is a high-performing beanie designed for more aerobic activities.
+The Arc’teryx Rho LTW is a moisture-wicking beanie designed to deliver high performance during aerobic activities.

 Made with a merino wool and spandex combination, the LTW is moisture-wicking, odor-resistant, and more durable than products that use merino alone.
 The spandex content also means it’s more stretchy, particularly along the bottom, and helps provide a snugger, bad-weather-blocking fit.